isledecomp/reccmp/docs/csv.md

 - `float`
 - `vtable`

-These are the same[^3] categories used in the [code annotations](https://github.com/isledecomp/reccmp/blob/master/docs/annotations.md).
+These are the same categories used in the [code annotations](docs/annotations.md). `LINE` is not yet supported in CSV.

 ### Finer points

-For a delimiter, you can use a comma, the pipe, or a tab.[^1]
+For a delimiter, you can use a comma, the pipe, or a tab.
+These files are called CSV even when the delimiter is not the comma.

 Do not include padding whitespace around the columns or try to align the values.